osalabs/phpminiadmin/README.md

 - [My website](http://osalabs.com)

 ## Change Log
+### changes in phpMiniAdmin 1.9.160630

+- all queries now base64 encoded to bypass applications firewalls.
+Note, IE10 browser or later required from now

 ### changes in phpMiniAdmin 1.9.150729

 - switched to MySQLi because MySQL extension deprecated in PHP7

 ### changes in phpMiniAdmin 1.9.150108